helinbicen/user-info/README.md

 # userInfo
-one of my first projects made with Javascript, HTML and CSS.
+One of my first projects made with Javascript, HTML and CSS.